EGuerreroxx/prework-study-guide/README.md

 # prework-study-guide
-A course study guide designed for pre-work modules of Bootcamp
+A course study guide designed for Stuudents about pre-work modules of Bootcamp